streampipes/streampipes-docs/website/blog/2018-06-18-how-to-understand-your-machine-data.md

 But since this was not originally part of their business model it is very challenging for them to catch up.
 To gain insights from data, it is often referred to advanced analytics and machine learning.
 Before such techniques can be used some work must be done.
 A first, basic part of that is to understand your data.
 We do that in four steps, as can be seen in figure below.
-First data sources must be accessed, then data can be integrated and for example be stored in a data lake.
+First data sources must be accessed, then they can be integrated and for example be stored in a data lake.
-After that, we employ rule-based analytics to find patterns and situations in the data.
+After that, we employ rule-based analytics to find patterns and situations.
 In the end, machine learning and advanced analytics algorithms can be used to get more out of the data.
 The idea behind those steps is to generate value as early as possible by collecting the low-hanging fruits first.
 We develop methodologies and tools for the individual steps to also allow domain experts to perform them to bridge the gap between the big tech companies and more traditional industries.